RotemAbir/FinalProject/README.md

 # FinalProject
-This is my final project in my managemtn information system degree studies.
+This is my final project in my management information system degree studies.